Vanvitelli-Robotics/uclv-rh8d-force-control/README_proportional.md

 ## Conclusion

-The `ProportionalController` node provides a proportional control mechanism for robotic hands, leveraging force-torque sensors to ensure desired forces are achieved.
+The `proportional_controller_node` provides a proportional control mechanism for robotic hands, leveraging force-torque sensors to ensure desired forces are achieved.
 Proper configuration and parameter settings are essential for optimal performance.